-At Morristown-Beard School, we are discovering that constructing curriculum in the Digital Age is a complex process that both demands and elicits creativity.
+At Morristown Beard School, we are discovering that constructing curriculum in the Digital Age is a complex process that both demands and elicits creativity.
 From our formal digital courses to the Humanities curriculum, the challenge and focus is to harness these incredibly powerful tools within the fabric of our academic day.
 As educators, we are committed to helping students thrive in today’s information-rich culture by using technology effectively.
 Simply being “tech-savvy” isn’t enough – students need to develop as capable and responsible users, information seekers, problem solvers, and decision makers.